ArtTucker/mental_health_and_economics/README.md

 * Description of the communication protocols

 ## Technology anticipated to be used
-Briefly we anticipate to use the following
+Broadly speaking, in preparation for our final projects this week we have identified certain data sets.

 Primary dataset sources:
-Data - Census.gov
+Data - Census.gov /
-Adults Reporting Mental Illness in the Past Year National Mental Health Services Survey 2019 (N-MHSS-2019-DS0001) https://console.cloud.google.com/marketplace/product/hhs/health-professional-shortage-areas?project=ucbeconmentalhealth&folder=&organizationId= https://data.cdc.gov/NCHS/Indicators-of-Anxiety-or-Depression-Based-on-Repor/8pt5-q6wp
+Adults Reporting Mental Illness in the Past Year /n National Mental Health Services Survey 2019 (N-MHSS-2019-DS0001) https://console.cloud.google.com/marketplace/product/hhs/health-professional-shortage-areas?project=ucbeconmentalhealth&folder=&organizationId= https://data.cdc.gov/NCHS/Indicators-of-Anxiety-or-Depression-Based-on-Repor/8pt5-q6wp

-Pandas and Excel are used to preprocess and complete out ETL process.
+We Pandas and Excel are used to preprocess and complete out ETL process.

 ERD with SQL